African Violets, or Saintpaulia Ionantha, are common houseplants that will bloom multiple times a year when cared for properly.

 How to Fix Yellow Leaves

 In many cases, yellowing leaves are fixable with organic methods.
-We recommend changing:
+We recommend changing the following:

 - Watering methods